Severson-Group/eMach-matlab/model_obj/crosssects/README.md

 Clear drawings are essential for the end user to understand how to use the cross-sections.
 The following guidelines must be adhered to:

 - **Dimension names:**
-  - All dimensions that the function takes as an input, should be indicated in the drawings.
+  - All dimensions that the function takes as an input should be indicated in the drawings.
   - The dimension names should be the same as the variable names in the function.
   - Italicized `Times New Roman` font should be used.
   - Subscripts should appear as subscripts, not just smaller font.